Pend d'Oreilles: Reservations

 The Pend d'Oreille people have two reservations: the Flathead Indian Reservation in western Montana and the Kalispel Indian Reservation in Washington.
 Also, a small number of Kalispel people live on the Colville Indian Reservation in Washington.

 The main part of the Kalispel Reservation is northwest of Newport, Washington, in central Pend Oreille County.
 The main reservation is an 18.638 km2 strip of land along the Pend Oreille River, west of the Washington–Idaho border.
 There is also a small parcel of land in the western part of the Spokane metropolitan area in the city of Airway Heights, with a land area of 0.202 km2.
-This is the site of Northern Quest Casino, which is operated by the tribe.
+This is the site of Northern Quest Resort & Casino, which is operated by the tribe.
 The total land area of the Kalispel Indian Reservation, located at 48°21′16″N 117°16′25″W in Pend Oreille County, is 18.840 km2.
 The nearest outside community is Cusick, near the south end of the reservation.